Aaron Heffernan

-Aaron Heffernan (born 23 February 1990) is an Irish actor known for his roles in Love/Hate, Brassic, " Obsession:Dark Desires" and War of the Worlds.
+Aaron Doyle-Heffernan (born 23 February 1990) is an Irish actor known for his roles in Love/Hate, Brassic, Obsession: Dark Desires and War of the Worlds.

 Background

 Heffernan grew up in Dublin, Ireland.
-His father, David, is a radio producer.
-Aaron has two older brothers: Simon, a personal trainer; and Jesse, a hip hop artist.
+His father, David, is a radio producer and his mother Tina is a model.
+He is of Dominican descent through his mother.
+Heffernan has two older brothers: Simon, a personal trainer and online coach, and Jesse, a hip hop artist.
 His first cousin is model Thalia Heffernan.
 He studied drama and classics at Trinity College Dublin.
 In 2012, he co-founded the Collapsing Horse Theatre Company with fellow student and actor Jack Gleeson.